Basic Programs & Services for People with Disabilities

 This fact sheet is divided into the following sections:

 This fact sheet provides a general overview of programs and services available to people with disabilities in Massachusetts.
 The provided contact information can tell you more about the resources and if they are right for you.
-If you need more in-depth information on any of the topics covered here, or have questions on a service that is not listed in this fact sheet, please call us for additional information.
+If you need more information on any of the topics covered here, or have questions on a service that is not listed in this fact sheet, please call us for additional information.

 Advocacy is working toward a goal, sometimes against resistance.
 You may advocate on your own behalf, or others may advocate for you.
 Your local independent living center, tenant organizations, town and city governments, and senators' or representatives' offices may also provide advocacy.